by Oscar Culp

 Is the work by an EASA certified 145 repair station recognized on U.S. registered aircraft the same as a U.S. certified repair station work?

-An EASA 145 repair station can perform maintenance on a U.S. registered aircraft if they are FAA certified and follow the FAA Special Conditions applicable to EU Based Approved Maintenance Organizations (AMOS) as outlined in Annex 2, Appendix 1 of the new bilateral aviation safety agreement.
+ANSWER: An EASA 145 repair station can perform maintenance on a U.S. registered aircraft if they are FAA certified and follow the FAA Special Conditions applicable to EU Based Approved Maintenance Organizations (AMOS) as outlined in Annex 2, Appendix 1 of the new bilateral aviation safety agreement.

 The new bilateral agreement effective May 5, 2011 between the U.S. and the European Union allows for: